gianfaye/gianfaye-jekyll/bio.md

 ##Work

-I'm presently working as the web developer (and apparently webmaster) for [PULP Magazine](http://pulpmagazinelive.com), the premier music magazine of the Philippines and [PULP Live World Production](http://pulpliveworld.com) by which I developed (and maintain) three web [projects](/projects) and one mobile app dev't in progress.
+I'm presently working as the web developer for [Nova Founders](http://novafounders.com/) and webmaster for [PULP Magazine](http://pulpmagazinelive.com), the premier music magazine of the Philippines and [PULP Live World Production](http://pulpliveworld.com) by which I developed (and maintain) three web [projects](/projects) and one mobile app dev't in progress.

 In before PULP (from late 2011 to early 2012), I did web projects for [Innodan Pte.
 Ltd.](http://www.innodan.com/) which is based in Singapore.